jpurma/Kataja/README.md

 [Main site](http://www.kataja.purma.fi)

-Kataja is an open source visualization tool for minimalist grammars of human languages.
+Kataja is an open source visualisation tool for minimalist grammars of human languages.
-Kataja helps you to:
+Kataja aims to help you with:

- - **DRAW** syntax trees
- - **PRESENT** syntactic phenomena
- - **EXPERIMENT** with your own syntactic models
+ - **EXPERIMENTING** with your own syntactic models
+ - **DRAWING** syntax trees
+ - **PRESENTING** syntactic phenomena

-Kataja is designed and developed by Jukka Purma and it is published under GPL3 license.
+Kataja is published under GPL3 license.
 See COPYING.
-The work here is the production part for PhD (Doctor of Arts) in Aalto University School of Art, Design and Architecture, supervised by doc.
+It is designed and developed by Jukka Purma as a part for PhD (Doctor of Arts) research in Aalto University School of Art, Design and Architecture, supervised by doc.
 Saara Huhmarniemi (University of Helsinki, prev. supervised by Pauli Brattico) and prof. Teemu Leinonen (Aalto ARTS).

-Kataja is built on Qt5 and Python3, using Riverbank Software's PyQt5 to provide Qt bridge for Python.
+Kataja is built on Qt5, PyQt5, and Python3.

 # About current version